Brown Arts

 Jessica Shand is a performer-composer and researcher driven by the belief that music can expand our sensibilities.
 While her early love for dance eventually led her to pick up her primary instrument, the flute, her original solo and ensemble music now calls on an eclectic set of influences—from classical and jazz to electronic music and the avant-garde—to combine flutes, electronics, vocals, and more.
 She holds an M.S. in Media Arts and Sciences from the Massachusetts Institute of Technology (2024) and a B.A. in Mathematics and Music from Harvard University (2022).

-Ifemiwale Shonuga-Fleming works with modular synthesizers, DIY electronics and various coding languages to discuss the organic within electronics and technology through sound art and composition.
+Femi Shonuga-Fleming is an architect and sound artist from New York who works with various synthesis techniques and live coding languages to discuss the organic within electronics and technology through sound art and composition.
 His work explores the intersections of sound and space though spatial audio and architectural design as an experimental practice.
-He’s most interested in generative systems, chance and synthesized organic textures within sonic soundscapes.
-Femi is currently studying architecture and creative computation at RISD.
+He’s most interested in generative systems, chance, texture within sonic soundscapes.
+Femi’s architectural work explores indigenous ritual practice as a vessel for conversation between sound, space and interactions of the body.
+Femi has been performing as a solo experimental electronic improvisation artist since 2018 as sadnoise.
+Musical and Festival performances include Ende Tymes (2022, New York), Creative Code Festival (2020, New York), Waterworks Festival (2024), Slabfest (2024), amongst others.

 Jake Sokolov-Gonzalez is a musician and educator from New York City whose practice is based equally in free improvisation and tedious technical labor.
 He’s currently working on very-close-miked, very quiet cello music; a distended piano score for a short film; and a rolling drum’n’bass visual record.
 He’s been teaching creative music in the NYC public schools since 2013.
 He produces pop and dance music under the name BABL.